greenya/pqnext/README.md

 ## Todos and Ideas

-- remove "giants"
-- add human mobs
-- add more mobs to swamp and water biomes

 - add value to attributes:
     + str (more bag slots),
     - dex (lesser chance to die),